MaxCarritt/maicab_fullsize/README.md

 ### Button Sensor:
 I cant be sure of the EXACT model number of the sensor, but it seems to be  a **Sharp GP1A73AJ000F**.
 This is no longer available from places like digikey and mouser, but there is a large inventory in China.
 I bought replacements from aliexpress: https://de.aliexpress.com/item/1005008751424908.html?gatewayAdapt=glo2deu#nav-specification

 It's easy to burn out the sensor if you dont know what you are doing, and directly wire the input to 5v.
 You need a current limiting resistor.
-I used a 110 ohm that I spliced in-line between the board and the button. the 1.1v of the mai_pico pcb actually accomadates this now:
+I used a 220 ohm that I spliced in-line between the board and the button.
+Any 100-220ohm resistor is a safe bet. the 1.1v of the mai_pico pcb actually accomadates this now: